 - 1/2 red pepper finely diced to decorate

-- Few herbs to decorate I used fresh sage
+- few sprigs herbs finely diced to decorate - I used fresh sage